jlondrejcka/project-sparkle-einstein/README.md

 ## Getting Started

-These instructions will get you a copy of the SFDX-Falcon template on your local machine and explain how to customize things for your project.
-They also explain how to distribute your project to developers once you're up and running.
+These repo will give you a copy of the code that is directly related to the Project Sparkle Einstein Labs App available on the App Exchange.
+You can download the code on your local machine to use as a starting poitn for your own particular use cases.
+The project also includes the source code for the OpenCi.com CI methods for you to adopt, should you wish.

 If your environment meets all the prerequisites, setup and customization of this template should only take 5-10 minutes.